Nyepes/Stream-Processing/README.md

 ./run.sh start <VM_ID>
 ```

 This starts both the distributed file system and the underlying failure detection system.
-The latter is from mp2 (check mp2 README.md for reference) and helps us distribute files to the appropriate node when failure occurs.
+The latter is from Failure Detector (check Failure Detector README.md for reference) and helps us distribute files to the appropriate node when failure occurs.

 To create a file we run the command